SimonCarlson/thesis/notes/thoughts.md

 Include the manifest used in the prototype both in JSON and CBOR format for comparison

 Github links to code repos (manifest and contiki-ng fork I guess)

+# Security considerations

+- Battery-draining attacks by spamming manifests or something (partially mitigated by whitelists of operators/servers)

+- Other considerations for IoT security outside updates

+- Update servers being hijacked/repo of images modified

+# Titles

+- Interoperable Software and Firmware Updates for Internet of Things
+- A Software and Firmware Update Architecture for Internet of Things Based on SUIT
+- Software and Firmware Updates for Internet of Things - An Interoperable Architecture Based on SUIT